-- A. Officers shall not use force to attempt to gain compliance with an unlawful command. - B. Officers shall not engage in actions or tactics, or make statements that escalate a situation such that the use of force becomes necessary. - C. Officers shall not use force against a restrained or handcuffed individual unless the force is necessary: - 1.
-To prevent imminent bodily harm to the officer or another person or persons; - 2.
-To overcome active resistance; - 3.
-To move an individual who is passively resisting. - D. Officers shall not use deadly force against any individual who is threatening suicide or self-injury when that individual is not posing a threat to anyone else. - E. Officers shall not use neck-holds, as defined in SOP 2-53, unless deadly force is justified. - F. Officers shall not fire warning shots. - G. Officers shall not fire less-lethal or lethal munitions at an individual in a crowded environment who poses an imminent danger when the officer determines, based upon the totality of the circumstances, that the danger to the public of firing outweighs the need to stop the individual.
+- 1. Officers shall not use force to attempt to gain compliance with an unlawful command. - 2.
+Officers shall not engage in actions or tactics, or make statements that escalate a situation such that the use of force becomes necessary. - 3.
+Officers shall not use force against a restrained or handcuffed individual unless the force is necessary: - a.
+To prevent imminent bodily harm to the officer or another person or persons; - b.
+To overcome active resistance; - c.
+To move an individual who is passively resisting. - 4.
+Officers shall not use deadly force when an individual is only threatening suicide or self-injury. - 5.
+Officers shall not use deadly force against any individual whose only threat is to property and not a threat to an officer or other individual. - 6.
+Officers shall not use neck-holds, as defined in SOP 2-53, unless deadly force is justified. - 7.
+Officers shall not fire warning shots. - 8.
+Officers shall not shoot into a crowded area unless the risk to officer(s) and bystanders is immediate and the failure to shoot is likely to result in more and greater injuries compared to shooting when there is a risk of striking bystanders. - 9.
+The use of unreasonable force will subject officers to discipline, as well as to possible criminal prosecution and/or civil liability.

-2-52-6 Use of Force Procedures
+2-52-6 Use of Force Procedures:

-- A. General Procedures - 1.
-Officers shall identify themselves as peace officers and announce their intent to detain, search or arrest an individual before resorting to using force when feasible. - 2.
-Officers should recognize and utilize distance, cover, concealment, or intermediate barriers in order to maximize their reaction time and deployment of resources. - 3.
-When feasible, and when doing so would not increase the danger to officers or others, officers shall issue a verbal warning to the individual prior to using force. - 4.
-Officers shall take reasonable steps under the circumstances, before and during any use of force, to avoid unnecessary risk to bystanders, victims, hostages, and other involved civilians, as well as other officers and emergency personnel.
+A. General Procedures

+- 1. Officers shall, whenever possible, announce their intent to detain, search, or arrest an individual before resorting to using force.
+When feasible, officers will identify themselves as peace officers before using force. - 2.
+Officers shall recognize and utilize distance, cover, concealment, or intermediate barriers in order to maximize their reaction time and deployment of resources. - 3.
+Where feasible, and when doing so would not increase the danger to officers or others, officers shall issue a verbal warning to the individual prior to using force. - 4.
+Officers shall take all reasonable steps under the circumstances, before and during any use of force, to avoid unnecessary risk to bystanders, victims, hostages, and other involved civilians, as well as other officers and emergency personnel.